JoaquinArruiz/rock-paper-scissors/README.md

 Rock Paper and Scissors game to show new javascript, html and css knowledge

-You can play the live test: [Rock-Paper-Scissors Live Page](https://joaquinarruiz.github.io/rock-paper-scissors/)
+You can play the live test at: [Rock-Paper-Scissors Live Page](https://joaquinarruiz.github.io/rock-paper-scissors/)

 -----
 #### Process and Some Thoughts: